micow980/Data_Projects/README.md

 ## Inside this repository there is a practice analysis where I test out different features of the library packages I used and an analysis where I report my findings

-### I will be covering univariate data analysis, multivariate data analysis and some machine learning techniques I have been practicing.